demandio/ember-prerender/example/README.md

 ## Running ##

-To view the project in your browser:
+First, view the project in your browser:

     ember server

 In your browser, open [http://localhost:4200](http://localhost:4200) to view the Javascript version of the site.

-To render the project with ember-prerender:
+To render the project with ember-prerender, keep "ember server" running and type:

-    ember build
     ember-prerender ember-prerender-config.js

-In your browser, open [http://localhost:3000](http://localhost:3000) to view the static html version of the site.
+In your browser, open [http://localhost:3000](http://localhost:3000) to view the static html version of the site

 The example project includes three routes, an index at /, an AJAX page at /dynamic, and a 404 page at any other url (e.g. /foo).